Hyas

-Hyas (Ὑάς, [hyːás]; /ˈhaɪ.əs/), in Greek mythology, was a Boeotian who was regarded as the ancestor of the ancient Hyantes (Boeotians).
+Hyas (Ὑάς, [hyːás]; /ˈhaɪ.əs/), in Greek mythology, was a Boeotian who was regarded as the ancestor of the ancient Hyantes (Ὕαντες), who were the aboriginal inhabitants of Boeotia.
 His name means rain from hyô, hyetos.

+Association with Aquarius in mythological astronomy

+As a minor god of seasonal rains Hyas is the son of the Titan Atlas and is known for being killed by a lion while fetching water.
+His death led to the creation of the constellation Aquarius it is said his 5 sister's mourned his death so much they took their own lives, Zeus seeing the familial love placed among the stars thus creating the Hyades. the lion were also elevated as Leo, Aquarius and Leo do not share the sky at the same time one sets as the other rises, an eternal chase playing out in the heavens.

+The constellation Aquarius is often depicted as a young man pouring water from a vase or urn into the mouth of southern fish, Piscis Austrinus.

 Family

 Hyas was the son of the Titan Atlas and either of the Oceanids, Pleione or Aethra, thus brother to the Pleiades and Hyades.
 In one account, Hyas instead was called the father of the Hyades by Boeotia.